Mother’s Day Crochet Gift Idea–Spa Set

 Make one in each color (3 total)

-MR: work 6 puff stitches in MR and ss to join to top of first puff st, pull tight to close.
+MR: work 6 puff stitches in MR and ss to join to the top of the first puff st, and pull tight to close.

 Rnd 2—ch1, make IXS around using each st of the previous round (this includes the ch1 that is made when making the puff st see special sts on puff st. Join to first IXS st

 Rnd 3—ch1, puff st in same st and in each around, join to top of first puff st